 - Make adjustments to steer you closer to your improvement goals

 - Provide feedback to the improvement team and maintain a shared awareness of your progress

 Drive quality improvement in healthcare with Qualtrics

 Quality improvement is a complex process, but it’s made easier when you have the right tools at your fingertips.
-The Qualtrics XM for Healthcare solution is designed to collect and analyze your patient experience data all in one platform.
-Dashboards, visualizations, in-depth analytics, and EMR system integrations all work together to amplify your quality improvement efforts.
+The Qualtrics XM for Healthcare solution is designed to collect and analyse your patient experience data all in one platform.
+Dashboards, visualisations, in-depth analytics, and EMR system integrations all work together to amplify your quality improvement efforts.